 Welcome to Arizona State University's Master of Science program in Psychology.
 We have designed this program to give our students a strong, research-based foundation in the modern field of psychology.
 Our program emphasizes quantitative methodology, statistical analysis, professional development, and independent research.
 We further offer a variety of seminar courses on a wide range of psychology topics.
 The majority of our students' goals involve moving on to doctoral programs in psychology and related fields, and we have had great success with them attaining those goals.
 Many other of our students are looking for non-academic careers and have been extremely successful finding positions in government, education, behavioral health, and marketing.

-Many of the answers to your questions may be on this website and in the MSP Program Handbook.
-Please review both carefully.
+Many of the answers to your questions may be on this website and in the MSP Program Handbook, Graduate College Policies & Procedures, as well as the New College Graduate Satisfactory Academic Progress Policy.
+Please review these documents carefully.
+Also, please click here for the latest issue of our MS Psych Newsletter!

 This is a two-year full-time program that requires 36 credit hours of research and coursework.
 A thesis is strongly recommended for students wishing to seek admission to a doctoral program.
 At the time of admission, students are matched with a faculty advisor who assists in designing the student's coursework and research activities.
 Our students receive training in advanced research methods and statistics, and can take elective seminar courses in several areas of psychology.